Retirement Age Ontario

 In a civil lawsuit, you can pursue a legal action to claim outstanding severance entitlements and other damages.
 A human rights action may also be viable, encompassing general damages for injury to your dignity, emotional distress, and self-esteem, in addition to lost wages.
 Non-monetary remedies can also be available to address the discrimination.

-Hear Andrew Monkhouse discuss your rights on retirement here: Retirement – Employment Law Issues
+Listen to Andrew Monkhouse discuss your rights on retirement here: Retirement – Employment Law Issues

 Monkhouse Law is an employment law firm located in Toronto focusing on workers’ issues.
 Give us a call at 416-907-9249 or fill out this quick form.
 We offer a free 30-minute phone consultation.